mlrawlings/instrumitter/README.md

         value,          // return value
         error,          // error, if one was thrown time,           // time return was called
-        elapsedTime     // time since the invocation of the function },
+        elapsed     // time since the invocation of the function },
     promise: {
-        value,          // the resolved value of the promise error,          // error, if one was thrown time,           // the time the promise was resolved elapsedTime,    // time since the invocation of the original function }
+        value,          // the resolved value of the promise error,          // error, if one was thrown time,           // the time the promise was resolved elapsed,    // time since the invocation of the original function }
 }
 ```